 The Queens Rose Garden is a popular black tea at Muir’s Tea Room, with its warm vanilla and soft, sweet rose notes.
 The Enchanted Forest green tea is a magical blend of mellow Sencha and spicy mate, mingled with hints of black forest cherry cake.
 After your tea service, don’t forget to check out the gift shop for artisan bath products, home and garden décor, gourmet treats and children’s items.

-330 South Main St., Sebastopol, 707-634-6143, muirstearoom.com
+330 S. Main St., Sebastopol, 707-634-6143, muirstearoom.com

 Patisserie Angelica, Sebastopol

 Sweet-tooths be warned, this Parisian-style bakery offers irresistible artisan treats along with a beautifully displayed West County High Tea.
-Reservations are required one week in advance for the tea service, which comes with your choice of fine teas from Mariage Frères and an assortment of homemade finger sandwiches, such English cucumber and chive cream cheese, and heavenly pastries like warm cream currant scones with organic Meyer lemon curd.
+Reservations are required one week in advance for the tea service, which comes with your choice of fine teas from Mariage Frères and an assortment of housemade finger sandwiches, such as English cucumber and chive cream cheese, and heavenly pastries like warm cream currant scones with organic Meyer lemon curd.

 6821 Laguna Park Way, Sebastopol, 707-827-7998, patisserieangelica.com